okeeffed/dennisokeeffe-blog/content/blog/2020-07-10-understand-pipe-and-compose-by-implementing-them.md

 > For the sake of completeness, doing the reverse and taking a function from the `curriedAdd` back to the form of `add` above is the process of **uncurrying**.

-The above looks like of weird?
+The above looks kind of weird?
 Why would we ever want to write `add(x)(y)`?
 Running the curried function like so is equivalent to running `add(x, y)` with the uncurried version, but it gives us the powerful ability to **partially apply** values to functions and gives us some powerful tools for determinism.

 Before we step into the power of partial application, I think it is time to start preparing our final voyage towards the goal of this tutorial.